taboola/taboola-android/README.md

 ## 2. Additional Integration Information
 ##### This section aims to elaborate on a few optional points in the integration.
+Especially important are size changes.
+If you wish to increase revenues using TaboolaWidget you can allow automatic size changes using specific flags and events.
-Especially addressed is how `TaboolaWidget` may resize its height, after loading recommendations, to make sure that the full content is displayed (based on the actual widget `mode` loaded).
+`TaboolaWidget` may resize its height, after loading recommendations, to make sure that the full content is displayed (based on the actual widget `mode` loaded).
 After resize, `TaboolaWidget` will call `taboolaViewResizeHandler` method of the `TaboolaEventListener`, to allow the host app to adjust its layout to the changes.
 (This behavior may be disabled by setting the property `autoResizeHeight` to `false`.)

 ### 2.1.
 Intercepting recommendation clicks